ModelEarth/community/resources/angular/README.md

 Next we'll [Render and Interact with HERE Location Data using Leaflet and Angular](https://developer.here.com/blog/render-and-interact-with-here-location-data-using-leaflet-and-angular)

 Create a new Angular project.
+Since this is a simple project, we won’t have a router.
+CSS can also be selected.

 ```
 ng new leaflet-project
+ng update
+ng update rxjs
 ```
+Check if running the above before making changes avoids this response:
+Repository is not clean.
+Please commit or stash any changes before updating.

 Add a component.
 See link above for additional html.